mrdijk/EnergyEfficient_FL/fabric/k8s/cluster-setup/Troubleshooting.md

 # At the end, do not forget to disable scheduling pods on the control plane node: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm#control-plane-node-isolation
 kubectl taint nodes node1 node-role.kubernetes.io/control-plane=:NoSchedule
 ```

+### Calico specific issues
+After trying again with the exact same steps used for Flannel, but switching back to Calico, the same issue occurred again: dial tcp 10.96.0.1:443: connect: no route to host.
+Uninstalling Calico and reapplying Flannel immediately fixed the issue (without having to recreate the slice and reset the kubernetes cluster, just "kubectl apply/delete -f .." commands).
+This confirms the issue was specific to Calico or its configuration likely in combination to FABRIC setup specifically.
+This was just a test, it could be a better option to reset the kubernetes cluster with Kubeadm (and potentially even recreate the slice) for a fresh start, but here it was just a test if it would immediately work with Flannel.
+So, this was definitely something specific to Calico and possibly its configuration and setup.

+While additional fixes for Calico may fix the issue — such as tweaking the kube-proxy configuration (https://v1-31.docs.kubernetes.io/docs/reference/config-api/kube-proxy-config.v1alpha1/) or adding more FABRIC-specific routing, etc. — these were not fully explored due to time constraints, and an already large time spend on this (more than a week).

+Importantly, we do not require network policies, which is a key feature of Calico.
+Therefore, Flannel is a more lightweight and suitable solution for our setup on FABRIC.
+Flannel’s simplicity makes it more reliable in this custom environment, without the need for additional network policies.
+Therefore, we concluded that sticking with Flannel provides a stable and functional setup for our needs.

 ### Additional information beyond solution
 A lot of guides said this that did not work for me (but could be useful with similar issues):